 - If you work at a desk, take a standing break every 15 minutes or so.

-If you struggle to lift a gallon of milk, for instance, you may want to focus on increasing arm strength.
-Small, lower-weight dumbbells or stretchable bands can be extremely useful for building upper and lower body strength.
+If you struggle to lift a gallon of milk, for instance, you may want to focus on increasing your upper body strength.
+Small, lower-weight dumbbells or stretchable bands can be useful for building upper and lower body strength.